dagu-org/dagu/README.md

 histRetentionDays: 3                 # Execution history retention days (not for log files)
 delaySec: 1                          # Interval seconds between steps
 maxActiveRuns: 1                     # Max parallel number of running step
-params: param1 param2                # Default parameters for the DAG that can be referred to by $1, $2, and so on
+params: param1 param2                # Default parameters that can be referred to by $1, $2, ...
-preconditions:                       # Precondisions for whether the DAG is allowed to run
+preconditions:                       # Precondisions for whether the it is allowed to run
   - condition: "`echo $2`"           # Command or variables to evaluate
     expected: "param2"               # Expected value for the condition
 mailOn:
-  failure: true                      # Send a mail when the DAG failed
+  failure: true                      # Send a mail when the it failed
-  success: true                      # Send a mail when the DAG finished
+  success: true                      # Send a mail when the it finished
 MaxCleanUpTimeSec: 300               # The maximum amount of time to wait after sending a TERM signal to running steps before killing them
 handlerOn:                           # Handlers on Success, Failure, Cancel, and Exit
   success:
-    command: "echo succeed"          # Command to execute when the DAG execution succeed
+    command: "echo succeed"          # Command to execute when the execution succeed
   failure:
-    command: "echo failed"           # Command to execute when the DAG execution failed
+    command: "echo failed"           # Command to execute when the execution failed
   cancel:
-    command: "echo canceled"         # Command to execute when the DAG execution canceled
+    command: "echo canceled"         # Command to execute when the execution canceled
   exit:
-    command: "echo finished"         # Command to execute when the DAG execution finished
+    command: "echo finished"         # Command to execute when the execution finished
 steps:
-  - name: some task                  # Step's name
+  - name: some task                  # Step name
-    description: some task           # Step's description
+    description: some task           # Step description
     dir: ${HOME}/logs                # Working directory
     command: bash                    # Command and parameters
     stdout: /tmp/outfile